 Also, if English is not your native language, you may be required to submit an English competency score through TOEFL, IELTS, or Duolingo.
 Learn More »

 The F-1 student visa is a non-immigrant visa issued by a United States Embassy or Consulate abroad to international students coming to the United States for the purpose of pursuing full-time studies at an academic institution.

 After you are accepted to Gordon-Conwell, you begin another application process to receive a Form I-20 to use in support of an application for an F-1 student visa at a United States Embassy or Consulate.
-Complete and submit the Application for Form I-20/F1 Visa Certificate.
+Complete and submit the Application for Form I-20 Certificate of Eligibility.

-When completing the Application for I-20/Visa Certificate, you are required to show full proof of funding for one academic year in the amounts specified on page two of the application and on the Financial Certification form.
+When completing the Application for I-20 Certificate of Eligibility, you are required to show full proof of funding for one academic year in the amounts specified on the application Financial Certification form.
 You must submit all original documents, including original bank statements, support letters/affidavits of support, and any other information requested of you.
 Because Gordon-Conwell and the embassy/consulate both require original documents, request two sets of financial documents from each source of funding.

 All documents must have been prepared within the last 3 months and should indicate reasonable means of support for future years.
 Gordon-Conwell will not accept any financial documents more than 3 months old.
 Gordon-Conwell and the embassy official will subject financial documents (especially private sponsor guarantees) to careful review and consideration.
 Especially during your visa interview, be prepared to explain all financial sources and if requested, submit additional documentation as needed.

 If you are receiving financial support, each supporter must complete an Affidavit of Support form.
 Complete and submit these forms, as needed, along with your application.
 You may also choose to provide another affidavit of support format, provided that the affidavit contains all of the information contained in the forms provided.